Usman17545/customer-product-category-prediction/README.md

 - Performed K-Means clustering based on Amount, Total Amount, and Total Purchases.
 - Segmented customers into groups like high spenders, moderate buyers, and low spenders.
-- Visualized clusters with dimensionality reduction techniques like PCA.